lindbrook/packageRank/README.md

   [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) that doubles
   or triples the number of R application download counts between 2023-09-13 and 2023-10-02.
 This is fixed in `fixRCranlogs()`.
-The third is the apparent loss of 7 download logs from late August, early September 2025.
+The third is the apparent loss of 7 download logs between late August and early September 2025.
 When any of those dates are passed to `cranDownloads()`, the function sends a message to the console, graphically annotates plots to highlight the dates and ignores those